RafalKucharskiPK/RafalKucharskiPK.github.io/_pages/about.md

 social: true
 ---

 I research complex social systems: *urban mobility*.
 Congested, urban multimodal networks used by millions of agents to reach their destinations and leaving huge sets of mobility traces ready to be applied for modelling, optimization, understanding and control.
 I work with Oded Cats at TU Delft in his ERC Starting Grant.
 I model two-sided mobility platforms and focus on algorithms for ride-pooling (more than one person with Uber).
-I did PhD with Guido Gentile in dynamic traffic assignment.
+I did PhD with Guido Gentile in non-equilibrium dynamic traffic assignment.

-In this interdisciplinary field I did research which can be classified as:
+In interdisciplinary field of _urban mobility_ I did research which can be classified as:
 * model estimation, optimization, system control, network design;
 * spatial analysis, data analysis, pattern recognition,
 * agent-based simulation, game-theory, network science, stochastic simulation, epidemic modelling,